I now understand how love is unequivocally the most powerful force. This time I am going to make great of my promise to be a mother.

 I had to leave him in the tender care of his father, a man of great strength, great stability, great calmness and a purpose to save our son.
 My mission now was to direct the ambulance; guide them to our home so they could steal the last precious moments from me.

-The wait was long.
 However every second reassured me of my husband’s capabilities.
-And like me, his emotional investment was all the motivation he needed to succeed, but was he able to bring back four years of emotional life?
+And, like me, his emotional investment was all the motivation he needed to succeed, but was he able to bring back four years of emotional life?
 To refill those eyes with the depth of a soul rather than the depth of emptiness?
 Or was it the plan of the Divine to take our treasure regardless?

 When for the second time I relinquished control of the conclusion, I knew in my heart all was going to be fine.
 Was it a mother’s intuition?
 Was it a telepathic message from my husband?
 Or did the angels tell me?
 It didn’t matter now – I just knew I had my baby back for a while longer.